Verssae/HYeyum/README.md

 Address is http://bxmpe.net/wordpress/.

-To discuss with other developers, you can communicate with telegram at https://t.me/joinchat/FKHHGEtGTmrqvYTKRDL7Ag To see our information about us, you can get information from google+
+To discuss with other developers, you can communicate with telegram at https://t.me/joinchat/FKHHGEtGTmrqvYTKRDL7Ag To see our information about us, you can get information from google+ at https://plus.google.com/communities/108376162236962207600?hl=ko